Kursheeka-Milburn-12/CS-465/README.md

 For the frontend, I implemented a Single-Page Application (SPA) using **Angular** to provide dynamic, client-side routing and a smooth user experience.
 Angular components like `trip-list`, `add-trip`, and `edit-trip` were rendered conditionally using the router-outlet system.
 This allowed modular, scalable navigation with minimal page reloads.

 Earlier iterations used static **Express HTML templates** and server-side rendering, but this was replaced as Angular took over for better performance and maintainability.
-JavaScript played a key role in both environments—vanilla JavaScript was foundational in understanding DOM manipulation, while TypeScript (used in Angular) enhanced structure and error checking.
+JavaScript played a key role in both environments, JavaScript was foundational in understanding DOM manipulation, while TypeScript (used in Angular) enhanced structure and error checking.

 The backend used a **NoSQL MongoDB database**, which allowed flexible document-based storage.
 This was ideal for storing trip objects with nested fields like `description`, `image`, `start`, etc. Its schema-less nature worked well for rapid development, and it integrated smoothly with Mongoose, enabling CRUD operations without rigid table structures.